- Store emergency supplies in a pack or backpack attached to a walker, wheelchair, scooter, etc.

 - Advocate that TV and radio news post important telephone numbers as well as announce them slowly and repeat them frequently.

-For more information, use these links to FEMA and Prepare Now.
+For more information, use this link to FEMA.